-Mourning his dead child, a haunted Vietnam vet attempts to discover his past while suffering from a severe case of disassociation.
-To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.
+Mourning his dead child, a haunted Vietnam War veteran attempts to uncover his past while suffering from a severe case of dissociation.
+To do so, he must decipher reality and life from his own dreams, delusions, and perceptions of death.

 See more »

 The credits roll over a grainy black and white photo of Gabe and Jacob crossing the street together.
 See more »

 Showtime Networks' The Movie Channel in the United States broadcast a version with the director's cuts included in March 1993.
 See more »

 For several years, there's a very trendy cinematographic genre.
 This is the "psychological fantastic".
 This genre is very successful as the movies: "the sixth sense" (1999), "what lies beneath" (2000) or "unbreakable" (2000) showed.
 All these movies must have been influenced by "Jacob's ladder".
 In this way, you can regard Adrian Lyne's movie as a precursory and innovative movie.
 Lyne achieved a masterstroke in an absolutely new genre for him.
 It means that you're very far from the atmosphere of "9 weeks and a half" or "fatal attraction".